 There are mainly three components in a typical RF energy harvesting device.
-An antenna designed and perfectly tuned to a specific frequency which receives signals from its surroundings.
-Antenna converts electromagnetic waves into low power electrical signals which will be feed to an AC to DC converter.
-DC voltage will be controlled by a controlling unit which regulates the output to the load or storage.
+An antenna is designed and perfectly tuned to a specific frequency that receives signals from its surroundings.
+The antenna converts electromagnetic waves into low-power electrical signals which will be fed to an AC to DC converter.
+DC voltage will be controlled by a controlling unit that regulates the output to the load or storage.

 Sources of radio waves

-Any radio transmitting devices can be considered as a source for wireless energy harvesting.
-The frequency range and operating power depends on the specific application of the transmitter.
+Any radio transmitting device can be considered as a source for wireless energy harvesting.
+The frequency range and operating power depend on the specific application of the transmitter.

-Most common radio wave sources are mobile base stations, radio broadcasting stations, TV broadcasting, satellites, wireless LAN transmitters (Wi-Fi) and mobile devices.
+The most common radio wave sources are mobile base stations, radio broadcasting stations, TV broadcasting, satellites, wireless LAN transmitters (Wi-Fi), and mobile devices.

 Applications of wireless energy harvesting